simonlichtinger/PyMEMENTO/docs/examples.rst

     # Perform coordinate interpolation in 24 windows
     model.morph(24)

-    # Make 5 models per intermediate to fix morph, using all residues except for caps
+    # Make 5 models per intermediate to fix morph, using all residues except for caps (give a list of
+    # residue numbers like in the class initialisation if you do not want the default, which would be
+    # a continuous range from the minimum to the maximum residue given in the constructor
+    # --- for deca-alanine, that would have been fine).
     model.make_models(5, include_residues=list(range(1, 11)))

     # Find the smoothest path through the space of models